AutoNation - Growth Through Share Buybacks

 The bigger picture

-In the section above we only examined data since the first quarter of 2009.
-Since then, AutoNation increased revenue every year from $10,666 million in 2009 to $21,609 million in 2016; net income was also improved from $198 million in 2009 to $443 million in 2015 (last year the net income declined a little to $431 million).
-But if we look at the earnings per share we see once again increasing numbers from year to year: in 2009 the EPS was $1.12 and seven years later in 2016 AutoNation could report an EPS of $4.15.
-The explanation why the EPS increased almost 4 times while net income has “only” a little more than doubled in the same timeframe is simple: AutoNation bought back shares and reduced the number of outstanding shares from 177 million in 2009 to about 100 million right now.
+In the section above, we only examined data since the first quarter of 2009.
+Since then, AutoNation increased revenue every year from $10,666 million in 2009 to $21,609 million in 2016; net income was also improved from $198 million in 2009 to $443 million in 2015 (last year, the net income declined a little to $431 million).
+But if we look at the earnings per share, we see once again increasing numbers from year to year: in 2009, the EPS was $1.12, and seven years later, in 2016, AutoNation could report an EPS of $4.15.
+The explanation why the EPS increased almost 4 times while net income has “only” a little more than doubled in the same time frame is simple: AutoNation bought back shares and reduced the number of outstanding shares from 177 million in 2009 to about 100 million right now.

 The decisive question right now is if AutoNation is able to grow like in the last years for the years to come.
-To answer that question we not just look at the last eight years, but further back in the past and look at the development of AutoNation since 1996.
-If we look at revenue since 1996 we can see, that revenue only increased from 2009 to 2017 because in the years before (and due to the financial crisis) it dropped dramatically.
-Back in 1999 the revenue was over $20 billion for the first time and right now it is only slightly higher ($21.6 billion).
-Until 2004 revenue stayed in the range between $18 billion and $20 billion before it started to decline and really tank in 2008 and 2009.
-We could therefore say, that AutoNation didn’t really increase revenue since 1999 but only managed to reach the same levels again.
+To answer that question, we not just look at the last eight years but further back in the past and look at the development of AutoNation since 1996.
+If we look at revenue since 1996, we can see that revenue only increased from 2009 to 2017 because in the years before (and due to the financial crisis), it dropped dramatically.
+Back in 1999, the revenue was over $20 billion for the first time, and right now, it is only slightly higher ($21.6 billion).
+Until 2004, revenue stayed in the range between $18 billion and $20 billion before it started to decline and really tank in 2008 and 2009.
+We could therefore say that AutoNation didn’t really increase revenue since 1999 but only managed to reach the same levels again.

 Although revenue is an important number many investors pay attention to, the most important aspect is the net income and the earnings per share.
-Of course revenue is not as important as net income, as with improving margins a company is able to increase the net income although revenue is stagnating.
-But if we look at AutoNation's net income we can see great fluctuations in the last 20 years, but we cannot state, that net income is really growing.
-It is true, that net income has constantly been increasing since 2009, but in 2005, 2003 and already in 1998 net income was higher than it is right now.
-So once again we have to ask why the stock price was 2015 about three to four times higher than in 1998 although net income was similar?
+Of course, revenue is not as important as net income, as with improving margins, a company is able to increase the net income although revenue is stagnating.
+But if we look at AutoNation's net income, we can see great fluctuations in the last 20 years, but we cannot state that net income is really growing.
+It is true that net income has constantly been increasing since 2009, but in 2005, 2003, and already in 1998, net income was higher than it is right now.
+So, once again, we have to ask why the stock price was, in 2015, about three to four times higher than in 1998 although net income was similar.

 The reason is the fact that the stock price mostly reacts – among some other factors – to the earnings per share, which have really increased since 2009 and are much higher than they were back in the 1990s and the years before the financial crisis.
-And the reason for increasing earnings per share is mostly the continuous share buyback programs since 1998, that reduced the number of outstanding shares from 455 million in 1998 to about 100 million right now.
-From 1995 to about 1998 the number of outstanding shares was raised from 50 million to more than 450 million, but since then the number of outstanding shares has been constantly reduced to about 100 million.
+And, the reason for increasing earnings per share is mostly the continuous share buyback programs since 1998 that reduced the number of outstanding shares from 455 million in 1998 to about 100 million right now.
+From 1995 to about 1998, the number of outstanding shares was raised from 50 million to more than 450 million, but since then, the number of outstanding shares has been constantly reduced to about 100 million.

 Source: Own work